-For all you “foodies” out there, are you aware that there are numerous blooms that are not only beautiful but also delicious?
-Flowers make a striking, colorful, textural and flavorful addition to salads, baked goods, cocktails, and more.
+For all the “foodies” out there, did you know that flowers make a colorful, textural, atypical, and flavorful addition to salads, baked goods, cocktails, and more?

 Favorite Edible Flowers

 There are surprising blooms that can be tasty accents to your favorite dishes.
 For the best flavor and freshness, harvest blooms at their peak early in the day.
 Younger and older blooms or blooms of different sizes often have subtly different flavors, so be sure to experiment to find your favorites.

 - Bee Balm (Monarda didyma) – Tea-like flavor, flowers in white, pink, red and lavender

 - Borage (Borago officinalis) – Cucumber-like taste, flowers in lavender, purple and blue

 - Calendula (Calendula officianalis) – Peppery taste, flowers in yellow, orange and gold

 - Chive (Allium schoenoprasum) – Onion flavor, flowers in white, pink and lavender